Nathan Thrall

 Nathan Thrall is an American author, essayist, and journalist based in Jerusalem.
 Thrall is known for his 2023 nonfiction work A Day in the Life of Abed Salama: Anatomy of a Jerusalem Tragedy, and is a contributor to several literary magazines.
 As of 2023 he is a professor at Bard College in New York state.

-Thrall is the former director of the Arab-Israeli Project at the International Crisis Group, where from 2010 until 2020 he covered Israel, the West Bank, Gaza, and Israel's relations with its neighbors.
+Thrall is the former director of the Arab-Israeli Project at the International Crisis Group, where from 2010 until 2020 he covered Israel, the West Bank, the Gaza Strip, and Israel's relations with its neighbors.

 Early life and education

 Thrall is Jewish, and his mother is a Jewish émigrée from the Soviet Union.

-Thrall received a BA from the University of California, Santa Barbara's College of Creative Studies and an M.A. in politics from Columbia University.
+Thrall completed a BA at the University of California, Santa Barbara's College of Creative Studies and an MA (politics) at Columbia University.
 He participated in Birthright Israel and learned Arabic and Hebrew at Tel Aviv University.

 Career

-Thrall was a member of the editorial staff of The New York Review of Books, before being hired at the International Crisis Group by Robert Malley.
+Thrall was on the editorial staff of The New York Review of Books, before Robert Malley hired him at the International Crisis Group.
 At the start of his tenure at the International Crisis Group, Thrall lived in Gaza.
 He was director of the Arab-Israeli Project at the group, where from 2010 to 2020 he covered Israel, the West Bank, Gaza, and Israel's relations with its neighbors.

-As of 2021 he is a contributor to The New York Times Magazine, the London Review of Books, and The New York Review of Books.
+He was in 2021 a contributor to The New York Times Magazine, the London Review of Books, and The New York Review of Books.

-As of November 2023 Thrall is a professor at Bard College, a private liberal arts college in Red Hook.
+Thrall was in November 2023 a professor at the private liberal arts college Bard College, in Red Hook, New York.

 Books

 The Only Language They Understand

 Thrall's first published book was an essay collection, The Only Language They Understand: Forcing Compromise in Israel and Palestine (Metropolitan/Henry Holt, 2017; Picador, 2018).
 It received positive reviews in The New York Times, Foreign Affairs, Time, and The New York Review of Books.
-The Jewish Book Council's Bob Goldfarb wrote that his book, The Only Language They Understand: Forcing Compromise in Israel and Palestine, "brings unparalleled clarity to the dynamics of Israeli-Palestinian relations, and is an essential guide to the history, personalities, and ideas behind the conflict."
-Mosaic selected the book as one of the best of the year, writing, "A knowledgeable and bold retelling of the Israel-Palestinian conflict that forces readers to take a serious and fresh look at their assumptions.
+The Jewish Book Council's Bob Goldfarb wrote that the book "brings unparalleled clarity to the dynamics of Israeli-Palestinian relations, and is an essential guide to the history, personalities, and ideas behind the conflict."
+Mosaic magazine selected the book as one of the best of the year, writing, "A knowledgeable and bold retelling of the Israel-Palestinian conflict that forces readers to take a serious and fresh look at their assumptions.
 Throughout its counterintuitive retelling of this history, it offers an unusually provocative and sometimes startling contribution to the genre."